 Cooking Time with Boneless Prime Rib PicturesAfter a total cooking time of two hours, using a meat thermometer check roast in three places (near each end and in the middle)

-125 degrees in the center is rare and bloody
+125 degrees in the center is rare

 135 medium rare